Gapyeong County

-Gapyeong County is a county in Gyeonggi Province, South Korea.
+Gapyeong County (Korean: 가평군), alternatively Kapyong County, is a county in Gyeonggi Province, South Korea.
 It was the scene of the Battle of Kapyong, a major battle of the Korean War.

 Administrative Region and Language

-Gapyeong County has one eup and five myeon, and its population is 62,448 with 29,212 households based on resident registration at the end of December 2016, with an area of 843.6 km2.
+Gapyeong County has one eup and five myeons, and its population is 62,448 with 29,212 households based on resident registration at the end of December 2016, with an area of 843.6 km2.
 About 31.6 percent of the population lives in Gapyeong-eup, while 23.1 percent live in Cheongpyeong-myeon.

 Tourism

 Gapyeong is known for its natural environment, and borders the mountainous province of Gangwon on the east.
 The north branch of the Han River flows through the area.
 Several reservoirs and resorts are located in the county.
 The Namiseom resort island, while not strictly located in the county, is situated very close south of Gapyeong.

 Gapyeong is also known for being the home to a number of Korea's makgeolli producers and it is where an annual National Makgeolli Festival has been held since 2011.